 - Next, gradually fold in the chocolate mixture.
-Pour the batter in the prepared pan.
+Pour batter in the prepared pan.

 - Place the cake pan in the oven with one piece of foil under the cake pan to catch any drips, and bake the cake uncovered for 20 minutes.
 Then remove the foil from under the pan, and place a clean piece of foil resting on top of the cake pan.
 Bake the cake covered for 30 minutes more.
 The cake is done when a toothpick inserted into the center of the cake comes out with moist crumbs attached.

 - Let cake cool uncovered in the pan on a rack.
 The cake will fall a little.
-When the cake cools, run a knife or thin spatula around the inside of the pan to loosen the cake.
+When the cake cools, run a knife or thin rubber spatula around the inside of the pan to loosen the cake.
 Remove the side of the springform pan.
 Garnish cake by sifting powdered sugar over the top of the cake like a dusting of snow.
-And here's a decorating tip from my sister: You can even use a stencil or doilies on top of the cake to make a pattern with the powdered sugar.
+You can even use a stencil or doilies on top of the cake to make a pattern with the powdered sugar.
 Enjoy!

 Hi, i just try your recipe.
 If i want to give to mu cousine tommorow, am I need to put in the freezer or just in room temperatur until tommorow??